servo/servo/tests/wpt/web-platform-tests/tools/six/documentation/index.rst

    .. note::

       In Python 3.3, the ``u`` prefix has been reintroduced.
-Code that only supports Python 3 versions greater than 3.3 thus does not need :func:`u`.
+Code that only supports Python 3 versions of 3.3 and higher thus does not need :func:`u`.

    .. note::